Leon-Africa/evmosdevops/README.md

 You can update the commits to be tested by updating `commit_hash` for the respective evmos-devnet nodes in `docker-compose.yml`.

-The mission is for you to expand the functionalities of this repo to accomplish the following tasks:

 ## Run

 To run the localnet setup, start the docker containers (defined in [docker-compose.yml](https://github.com/facs95/devops/blob/main/docker-compose.yml)) using